-Nicole Akstein was born and raised in Atlanta, GA in 1985 to Brazilian parents.
+Nicole Akstein was born and raised in Atlanta, GA in 1985.
 She received her BFA in Photography in 2007 from the School of Visual Arts in New York.
 She has freelanced for publications such as The Village Voice, Atlanta Magazine, and Blender Magazine.
 Akstein's work has been exhibited in Georgia and New York.

 Her work explores ideas surrounding identity, gender, culture, and societal & social structures.
 Most images are shot with traditional black & white or color film, in 35 and 120mm formats.
 She has integrated video, light projection and mixed media installations into her work; in particular, Sylvania; No. 37